Cosmological Constraints on Light (but Massive) Relics: The data and likelihoods

-For the CMB, we use measurements of the temperature and polarization anisotropies, as well as lensing information, from the {\it Planck} 2018 public release~\cite{Aghanim:2018eyx}, which we will call {\tt P18}.
-We add to this weak-lensing data from the Canada-France-Hawaii Telescope (CFHTLens) collaboration~\cite{Heymans:2013fya}, consisting of 2-point correlation functions of galaxy ellipticities, which we denote as {\tt WLens}.
+We now describe the datasets we employ to search for LiMRs.
+For the CMB, we use the full TT, TE, EE, low-E, and lensing likelihoods from the {\it Planck} 2018 public release~\cite{Aghanim:2018eyx}, encapsulating measurements of the temperature and polarization anisotropies as well as lensing information, which we will collectively call {\tt P18}.
+We add to this weak-lensing data from the Canada-France-Hawaii Telescope (CFHTLens) collaboration~\cite{Heymans:2013fya}, consisting of 2-point correlation functions of galaxy ellipticities for which we follow the prescription for a ``conservative" tomographic analysis, and we denote this as {\tt WLens}.
 Finally, we take galaxy power-spectrum data from BOSS data release 12~\cite{Alam:2016hwk}, which contains spectroscopic information of $\mathcal{O}(10^6)$ galaxies over two redshift bins (with $z_{\rm eff} =0.38$ and 0.61), each split into two spatial subsets based on Galactic hemisphere (termed the North/South Galactic Cap, or N/SGC)~\cite{Ivanov:2019pdj}.
-We denote this likelihood as {\tt BOSS-FS}.
+We denote this likelihood as {\tt BOSS-FS}, and stop our analysis at scales of $k_{\rm max} =0.25h/\text{Mpc}$, where the perturbative approach is still valid.
 We will assess the relative advantage of incorporating full-shape LSS data by also considering only the BAO-based standard-ruler parameter information obtained by the BOSS survey (referred to as {\tt BOSS-BAO})~\cite{Alam:2016hwk}.
+We marginalize over the full set of beam and foreground nuisance parameters associated with the {\tt P18} likelihoods~\cite{Planck:2019nip}.
+For the {\tt BOSS-FS} likelihood we vary three nuisance parameters $\{b_1, b_2, b_{\mathcal{G}_2}\}$ for each of the four datasets, corresponding to the linear, quadratic, and tidal biases respectively; several additional parameters, such as counterterms, are marginalized over internally within the likelihood~\cite{Philcox:2020vvt}.
+For the weak lensing dataset, we omit marginalization over galaxy intrisic alignment, as no significant signal for such has been found in the late-type galaxies used in the data~\cite{Heymans:2013fya}.